I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 1 hour 15 min

 - 1 eggplant, peeled and sliced into rounds

 - 1/4 teaspoon onion salt

-- 1/2 cup Vegenaise (can substitute sour cream)
+- 1/2 cup Vegenaise (or substitute sour cream)

 - 1 pound spaghetti